 At-home whitening options offered by dentalhouse can help you whiten your teeth in the comfort and convenience of your home.
 Impressions will be taken and custom whitening trays will be created specifically to fit your smile.
 The dentist will also provide you with detailed at-home instructions to follow.

-Take-Home Teeth Whitening is offered at each of our five locations.
+Take-Home Teeth Whitening is offered at each of our four locations.

 Teeth Whitening FAQs